 10. Use a project tracker

 Managing projects over email can leave you and your employees with an exploding inbox that is difficult to keep track of.
-Instead, a project management tool, like Asana, Airtable, or Trello, helps keep you and your team aligned on next steps, expectations, deadlines, and ownership.
-Most tools allow you to comment on tasks, reassign them, set deadlines, and attach documents or content.
+Instead, a project management tool, like Asana, Airtable or Trello, helps to keep you and your team aligned on next steps, expectations, deadlines and ownership.
+Most tools allow you to comment on tasks, reassign them, set deadlines and attach documents or content.
 A lot of details can slip through the cracks when you’re coordinating a project over email, so moving your project to a project tracking tool can remove some clutter and confusion from your inbox while giving your remote employees a visual way to see where projects stand.